pycage/shellfish/doc/tutorial/concepts.md

 elements are called *abstract elements*.
 For example, a timer element that triggers a piece of code to be run periodically would be such an abstract element.

+Server code, on the other hand, only consists of abstract elements, such as a HTTP server, authentication mechanisms, routings, or session handlers.

 Elements are configured by a number of properties, which they expose as dynamic values.
 By assigning bindings to properties, you may model complex UI dependencies that would otherwise be a pain to maintain in procedural or object-oriented code.